martijnvanbrummelen/nwipe/README.md

 * `pthreads`
 * `parted`
 * `libconfig`

+OpenCL support is optional.
+Building it requires OpenCL headers and an ICD loader development package (for example `ocl-icd-opencl-dev` on Debian/Ubuntu, `OpenCL-ICD-Loader-devel` plus `opencl-headers` on Fedora, or `ocl-icd` on Arch).
+Running it additionally requires the GPU vendor's working OpenCL runtime;
+installing only the generic ICD loader is not sufficient.
+Use `./configure --enable-opencl` if a missing build dependency should be treated as an error, or `--disable-opencl` for a deliberately CPU-only build.

+At runtime, `--opencl-device=SELECTOR` accepts a zero-based GPU/accelerator index or a case-insensitive device, platform, or vendor substring.
+The `NWIPE_OPENCL_DEVICE` environment variable is a fallback for the same selector.

 `nwipe` also requires the following program and will abort with a warning if not found: